robertkuhar/kotlin-wingding/README.md

 * ~~2017-09-24:  Figure out how to build and run Kotlin through Gradle~~

   2017-10-08:  The IntelliJ wizard seems to have done this.
-Its just `apply plugin: 'kotlin'` in build.gradle and from there it is straight-up `gradle build` or `gradle test`
+Its just `apply plugin: 'kotlin'` in build.gradle and from there it is straight-up `gradle build`

 * ~~2017-09-24:  Figure out how to get Kotlin tests supported~~

-  2017-10-08:  JUnit 4 tests involve just required 3 things
+  2017-10-08:  Integrating JUnit 4 tests involve 3 things

-  1. `testCompile group: 'junit', name: 'junit', version: '4.12'` into the dependencies of build.gradle
+  1. build.gradle dependencies get `testCompile group: 'junit', name: 'junit', version: '4.12'`
-  2. Tests in `src/test/kotlin` directory and annotated like `@org.junit.Test`
+  2. Annotate tests in `src/test/kotlin` directory like `@org.junit.Test`
-  3. build.gradle `test` task gets `testLogging` property set for `showStandardStreams = true`
+  3. Configure the `test` task in build.gradle with `testLogging` property set for `showStandardStreams = true` to improve the output to standard out when test(s) faile